toorisrael/cs2-cvarlist/cvarlist.md

 bot_add_ct | sv, release | bot_add_ct &lt;type&gt; &lt;difficulty&gt; &lt;name&gt; - Adds a Counter-Terrorist bot matching the given criteria.
 bot_add_t | sv, release | bot_add_t &lt;type&gt; &lt;difficulty&gt; &lt;name&gt; - Adds a terrorist bot matching the given criteria.
-bot_all_weapons | sv, release | Allows the bots to use all weapons bot_allow_grenades | sv, rep, release | Default: true<br>If nonzero, bots may use grenades. bot_allow_machine_guns | sv, rep, release | Default: true<br>If nonzero, bots may use the machine gun. bot_allow_pistols | sv, rep, release | Default: true<br>If nonzero, bots may use pistols. bot_allow_rifles | sv, rep, release | Default: true<br>If nonzero, bots may use rifles. bot_allow_rogues | sv, rep, release | Default: true<br>If nonzero, bots may occasionally go 'rogue'.
-Rogue bots do not obey radio commands, nor pursue scenario goals. bot_allow_shotguns | sv, rep, release | Default: true<br>If nonzero, bots may use shotguns. bot_allow_snipers | sv, rep, release | Default: true<br>If nonzero, bots may use sniper rifles. bot_allow_sub_machine_guns | sv, rep, release | Default: true<br>If nonzero, bots may use sub-machine guns. bot_auto_follow | sv, rep | Default: false<br>If nonzero, bots with high co-op may automatically follow a nearby human player. bot_auto_vacate | sv, rep | Default: true<br>If nonzero, bots will automatically leave to make room for human players. bot_autodifficulty_threshold_high | sv, cl, rep, release | Default: 5<br>Upper bound above Average Human Contribution Score that a bot must be above to change its difficulty bot_autodifficulty_threshold_low | sv, cl, rep, release | Default: -2<br>Lower bound below Average Human Contribution Score that a bot must be below to change its difficulty bot_chatter | sv, rep, release | Default: normal<br>Control how bots talk.
-Allowed values: 'off', 'radio', 'minimal', or 'normal'. bot_chatter_use_rr | sv | Default: true<br>0 = Use old bot chatter system, 1 = Use response rules bot_controllable | sv, rep, release | Default: true<br>Determines whether bots can be controlled by players bot_coop_idle_max_vision_distance | sv, rep, release | Default: 1400<br>Max distance bots can see targets (in coop) when they are idle, dormant, hiding or asleep. bot_crouch | sv, cheat | Default: false<br>
+bot_all_weapons | sv, release | Allows the bots to use all weapons bot_allow_grenades | sv, release | Default: true<br>If nonzero, bots may use grenades. bot_allow_machine_guns | sv, release | Default: true<br>If nonzero, bots may use the machine gun. bot_allow_pistols | sv, release | Default: true<br>If nonzero, bots may use pistols. bot_allow_rifles | sv, release | Default: true<br>If nonzero, bots may use rifles.
+bot_allow_rogues | sv, release | Default: true<br>If nonzero, bots may occasionally go 'rogue'.
+Rogue bots do not obey radio commands, nor pursue scenario goals. bot_allow_shotguns | sv, release | Default: true<br>If nonzero, bots may use shotguns. bot_allow_snipers | sv, release | Default: true<br>If nonzero, bots may use sniper rifles. bot_allow_sub_machine_guns | sv, release | Default: true<br>If nonzero, bots may use sub-machine guns. bot_auto_follow | sv, release | Default: false<br>If nonzero, bots with high co-op may automatically follow a nearby human player. bot_auto_vacate | sv, release | Default: true<br>If nonzero, bots will automatically leave to make room for human players. bot_autodifficulty_threshold_high | sv, cl, rep, release | Default: 5<br>Upper bound above Average Human Contribution Score that a bot must be above to change its difficulty bot_autodifficulty_threshold_low | sv, cl, rep, release | Default: -2<br>Lower bound below Average Human Contribution Score that a bot must be below to change its difficulty bot_chatter | sv, release | Default: normal<br>Control how bots talk.
+Allowed values: 'off', 'radio', 'minimal', or 'normal'. bot_chatter_use_rr | sv | Default: true<br>0 = Use old bot chatter system, 1 = Use response rules bot_controllable | sv, release | Default: true<br>Determines whether bots can be controlled by players bot_coop_idle_max_vision_distance | sv, rep, release | Default: 1400<br>Max distance bots can see targets (in coop) when they are idle, dormant, hiding or asleep. bot_crouch | sv, cheat | Default: false<br>
-bot_debug | sv, rep, cheat | Default: 0<br>For internal testing purposes.
+bot_debug | sv, cheat | Default: 0<br>For internal testing purposes.
-bot_debug_target | sv, rep, cheat | Default: 0<br>For internal testing purposes.
+bot_debug_target | sv, cheat | Default: 0<br>For internal testing purposes.
-bot_defer_to_human_goals | sv, rep, release | Default: false<br>If nonzero and there is a human on the team, the bots will not do the scenario tasks. bot_defer_to_human_items | sv, rep, release | Default: true<br>If nonzero and there is a human on the team, the bots will not get scenario items. bot_difficulty | sv, rep, release | Default: 1<br>Defines the skill of bots joining the game.
-Values are: 0=easy, 1=normal, 2=hard, 3=expert. bot_dont_shoot | sv, rep, cheat, release | Default: false<br>If nonzero, bots will not fire weapons (for debugging). bot_eco_limit | sv, rep | Default: 2000<br>If nonzero, bots will not buy if their money falls below this amount. bot_flipout | sv, rep | Default: false<br>If nonzero, bots use no CPU for AI.
+bot_defer_to_human_goals | sv, release | Default: false<br>If nonzero and there is a human on the team, the bots will not do the scenario tasks. bot_defer_to_human_items | sv, release | Default: true<br>If nonzero and there is a human on the team, the bots will not get scenario items. bot_difficulty | sv, release | Default: 1<br>Defines the skill of bots joining the game.
+Values are: 0=easy, 1=normal, 2=hard, 3=expert. bot_dont_shoot | sv, cheat, release | Default: false<br>If nonzero, bots will not fire weapons (for debugging). bot_eco_limit | sv, release | Default: 2000<br>If nonzero, bots will not buy if their money falls below this amount. bot_flipout | sv, release | Default: false<br>If nonzero, bots use no CPU for AI.
 Instead, they run around randomly. bot_force_duck | sv | Default: false<br>
 bot_freeze | sv, cheat | Default: false<br>
-bot_goto_mark | sv, cheat | Sends a bot to the marked nav area (useful for testing navigation meshes) bot_goto_selected | sv, cheat | Sends a bot to the selected nav area (useful for testing navigation meshes) bot_ignore_enemies | sv, rep, cheat | Default: false<br>If nonzero, bots will ignore enemies (for debugging). bot_ignore_players | sv, cheat | Default: false<br>Bots will not see non-bot players. bot_join_after_player | sv, rep, release | Default: true<br>If nonzero, bots wait until a player joins before entering the game. bot_join_delay | sv | Default: 0<br>Prevents bots from joining the server for this many seconds after a map change. bot_join_in_warmup | sv | Default: true<br>Prevents bots from joining the server while warmup phase is active. bot_join_team | sv, rep, release | Default: any<br>Determines the team bots will join into.
+bot_goto_mark | sv, cheat | Sends a bot to the marked nav area (useful for testing navigation meshes) bot_goto_selected | sv, cheat | Sends a bot to the selected nav area (useful for testing navigation meshes) bot_ignore_enemies | sv, cheat | Default: false<br>If nonzero, bots will ignore enemies (for debugging). bot_ignore_players | sv, cheat | Default: false<br>Bots will not see non-bot players. bot_join_after_player | sv, release | Default: true<br>If nonzero, bots wait until a player joins before entering the game. bot_join_delay | sv | Default: 0<br>Prevents bots from joining the server for this many seconds after a map change. bot_join_in_warmup | sv | Default: true<br>Prevents bots from joining the server while warmup phase is active. bot_join_team | sv, release | Default: any<br>Determines the team bots will join into.
 Allowed values: 'any', 'T', or 'CT'. bot_kick | sv, release | bot_kick &lt;all&gt; &lt;t\|ct&gt; &lt;type&gt; &lt;difficulty&gt; &lt;name&gt; - Kicks a specific bot, or all bots, matching the given criteria. bot_kill | sv, cheat | bot_kill &lt;all&gt; &lt;t\|ct&gt; &lt;type&gt; &lt;difficulty&gt; &lt;name&gt; - Kills a specific bot, or all bots, matching the given criteria. bot_knives_only | sv, release | Restricts the bots to only using knives